SheryllGDS/message-patterns/confirmation/confirm-appointment-email.md

 Dear ((full name))

-You recently made an appointment to meet with the Home Office Reporting team about ((reason for appointment)).
+You recently made an appointment to meet with the Home Office Reporting team.

 Your appointment is on ((date and time)) at ((full address)).
 Show this email, along with a form of identification, such as a passport when you arrive.